magento/merchdocs/src/magento-payments/onboarding-payments.md

 title: Onboarding Payments
 ---

-Magento Payments is your turnkey self-service solution---including sandbox testing, fraud prevention, and a super simple setup---for providing robust and secure payment processing for your Magento store.
+Magento Payments is your turnkey self-service solution---including sandbox testing and a super simple setup---for providing robust and secure payment processing for your Magento websites.

 To get started using Magento Payments you must complete a few onboarding steps to connect your instance with our payments functionality.

 1. [Connect your Magento instance](#configure-magento-services) to Magento Software as a Service (SaaS) services.
 This only needs to be completed once per Magento instance.
 1. [Onboard and set up the sandbox service](#enable-sandbox-testing) (or, alternatively, proceed to [enabling live payments](#enable-live-payments) if you've tested functionality in another environment) to set up a test PayPal payment processing account.
-1. [Enable Magento Payments as your payment method](#set-magento-payments-as-payment-method), in sandbox mode, to start processing test payments in your store.
+1. [Enable Magento Payments as your payment method](#set-magento-payments-as-payment-method), in sandbox mode, to start processing test payments.
-1. [Complete Merchant onboarding](#enable-live-payments) to enable live payments for your Magento store(s).
+1. [Complete Merchant onboarding](#enable-live-payments) to enable live payments for your Magento website(s).
-1. [Activate Magento Payments in live mode](#activate-live-payments) to begin processing live payments in your Magento store.
+1. [Activate Magento Payments in live mode](#activate-live-payments) to begin processing live payments.

 {:.bs-callout-info}
 If you do not configure your Magento Services in the Admin (step 1 above) you cannot set up sandbox or live payments.